Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The current state of the Colosseum

-Actually, you'll find that half the floor of the Colosseum is covered by sand (it's a recreation, not the original arena of the site) and the other half is open to the air, exposing the tunnels where the wild beasts waited their turn to fight on stage.
+Today, you will find that half of the Colosseum floor is covered by sand (this is a recreation, not the original arena of the site) and the other half is open to the air, exposing the tunnels where the wild beasts waited their turn to fight on stage.

 The best views of the amphitheater from the inside

-This layout not only gives you the best perspective of the Colosseum, allowing you to stand in the center of the "ring" and imagine how those grandstands filled with Romans cheering their idols were imposing.
+This layout not only gives you the best view of the Colosseum, allowing you to stand in the center of the "ring" and imagine how those grandstands filled with Romans cheered their idols.

 Detailed views of the galleries and the subway

-You can also peek into the authentic galleries (which are also very well preserved) and understand how the shows worked.
+You will also be able to peek into the authentic galleries (which are also very well preserved) and understand how the shows worked.
 For example, you will see how the system of trap doors that was developed to lift the wild beasts to the stage worked or how it was converted into a stage for naval battles.
 A true work of engineering in Ancient Rome.

 The guide will share with you several anecdotes and legends: for example, he will tell you why the floor of the Colosseum was covered with sand: to absorb the blood of the fights and prevent slips and falls during the show.
 Spooky, isn't it?

-Keep in mind that there is currently a project to completely cover the floor of the Colosseum and return it to the state in which it was in antiquity, completely covered with sand.
+Keep in mind that there is currently a project to completely cover the floor of the Colosseum and return it to the state in which it was in ancient times, completely covered with sand.

-Although this reconstruction will keep the monument more faithful to what it once was and allow better preservation of subway galleries and tunnels, it is possible that the visit will lose that part of interest in the future, so if you go to Rome soon, take advantage now to visit the Arena of the Colosseum before they transform it.
+Although this reconstruction will keep the monument more faithful to what it once was and allow better preservation of galleries and subway tunnels, it is possible that the visit will lose that part of interest in the future, so if you go to Rome soon, take advantage now to visit the Colosseum Arena before they transform it.